 There are many ways to combine blue colors.
 These colors include navy blue, royal blue, midnight blue, etc. And they fuse quite well with black hair dyes.
-Keep in mind that lighter blue shades of blue black hair dye look better on darker skin tones.
+Keep in mind that lighter blue shades of blue and black version look better on darker skin tones.
 As for the darker blue black version, it looks very flattering on a lighter or pale complexion.

-Whatever the case, here are the top 16 blue black hair dyes you might want to take into some serious consideration.
+Whatever the case, here are the top 16 hair dyes you might want to take into some serious consideration.

 Table of Contents